20481A5450/TMBC_Python-Developer/README.md

 The objective was to:
 - Build a backend service using **FastAPI** that can send messages to WhatsApp numbers.
-- Integrate it with **Meta's WhatsApp Business API** (or suitable alternative) for real-time communication.
+- Integrate it with **Meta's WhatsApp Business API** for real-time communication.
 - Keep the solution lightweight and focused on prototype-ready functionality.

 ---